bezmoradi/tutorials/go/struct.md

 fmt.Println(user.firstName, user.lastName)
 ```

+This way the compiler will automatically do the dereferencing process for us.

 ## Default Values of Struct Keys

 Technically, the default value for keys in a struct without initial value is as follows: